-Individuals who are homeless and are suspected of having a serious mental illness as a result of a screening by homeless outreach workers.
+- Individuals who are homeless and are suspected of having a serious mental illness as a result of a screening by homeless outreach workers.
 Individuals with suspected mental illnesses may participate in a level 1 pre-contemplation house for up to 30-45 days or as needed to conduct concerted engagement and complete a full psycho social assessment.
-The maximum amount of time an individual will spend in a pre-contemplation house without a full psycho-social assessment will be 90-days.
+The maximum amount of time an individual will spend in a pre-contemplation house without a full psycho-social assessment will be 90-days. - Individuals who have a serious mental illness and require an intensively supported living environment in order to achieve recovery goals and gain the necessary skills that will enable them to succeed a permanent housing program.
+This may include individuals that are being discharged from a crisis residential program or inpatient facility and who are at risk of homelessness upon discharge.

-While every effort will be made to retain clients in the program, this project will likely have a high drop-out rate during the pre-contemplation phase.
+&lt;sup>24 While every effort will be made to retain clients in the program, this project will likely have a high drop-out rate during the pre-contemplation phase.
 "Enrolled clients" refers to those clients that meet the eligibility requirements and choose to join the program, moving beyond the pre-contemplation phase.